 Dräger is a globally leading enterprise that delivers technology for life.
 Recently, the Lübeck-based company has come even more to the fore with its medical technology products and services.
 In the current health situation, there is a great demand especially for the ventilators produced by Dräger.
 The company's headquarters on Moislinger Allee in the Hanseatic city of Lübeck manage the production facilities and sales companies around the globe.
 To make sure that everything works smoothly at all times—not only in times of crisis—a dedicated MWM cogeneration power plant that was established back in 2007 supplies about 30 percent of the heat and power.
 A substantial amount of energy is needed for the workforce of 3,000 at the Moislinger Allee site.

 The 34.5 m high, old chimney is the prominent fixed point for the boiler house, the energy center with the CHP, at Dräger in Lübeck.
-(Photo: Stadtwerke Lübeck/Deutschland)
+(Photo: Stadtwerke Lübeck GmbH, Germany)

 Reliable Supply for Many Years

 When the cogeneration power plant was first set up in 2007, Dräger opted for reliable, efficient MWM engine technology in the form of a TCG 2020 V12.
 After 13 years of smooth operation, the core of the cogeneration power plant is now being replaced with an MWM TCG 2020 V12 gas genset with improved efficiency.
 "By replacing the engine of the Dräger cogeneration power plant, we want to achieve even more carbon savings and improve the profitability", says Sören Sievertsen, project manager at Stadtwerke Lübeck.
 In the past, the cogeneration power plant was operated directly by Dräger; now, this will be handled by Stadtwerke Lübeck under a contracting arrangement.